European shares slip in first session of the year

 Shares in RWE tumbled 15 percent in 2013 - the worst performance among euro zone blue chips and strongly underperforming a 25.5 percent rise by Germany's DAX index - as the utility sector suffered from weak demand and a sharp drop in wholesale power prices.

-Around Europe on Thursday, Britain's FTSE 100 index fell 0.5 percent while both Germany's DAX index and France's CAC 40 lost 1.6 percent.
+Around Europe on Thursday, UK's FTSE 100 index was down 0.3 percent, Germany's DAX index down 1.3 percent, and France's CAC 40 down 1.3 percent.

 But Robert Quinn, chief European equity strategist at Standard & Poor's, said: "We're only down a fraction of a percent, and because we've had such a strong run up, I don't see any cause for concern."